-The Nominating and Corporate Governance Committee's functions generally are to identify and recommend approval of individuals qualified to become Board members; to recommend director nominees for selection to the Board; to review the composition of the Board committees; to develop and recommend to the Board effective corporate governance guidelines; to oversee the Company's ethics programs; to review conflicts of interest involving related persons, including oversight and administration of the Related Party Transactions policy; and to lead the Board in its annual review of the Board's performance.
+The Nominating and Corporate Governance Committee's functions generally are to identify and recommend approval of individuals qualified to become Board members; to recommend director nominees for selection to the Board; to review the composition of the Board committees; to develop and recommend to the Board effective corporate governance guidelines; to review the Company's corporate governance and compliance programs; to oversee the Company's ethics programs; to review conflicts of interest involving related persons, including oversight and administration of the Related Party Transactions policy; and to lead the Board in its annual review of the Board's performance.
 The Committee will consider candidates for election as directors recommended by Stockholders and evaluate such individuals in the same manner as other candidates proposed to the Committee.
 All candidates must meet the legal, regulatory and exchange requirements applicable to members of the Board of Directors.
 The Committee has not established other specific minimum qualifications that must be met by a candidate in order to be considered for nomination by the Committee, but requires that candidates have varied business and professional backgrounds; be persons of the highest integrity; possess sound business judgment and possess such other skills and experience as will enable the Board to act in the long-term interests of the Stockholders.
 Additionally, the Committee may establish and utilize such other specific membership criteria as the Committee deems appropriate from time to time in light of the Board's need of specific skills and experience.
+Although the Committee does not have a formal policy on diversity, the Committee seeks the most qualified candidates without regard to race, color, national origin, gender, religion, disability or sexual orientation.
 The Committee may identify new candidates for nomination based on recommendations from Company management, employees, non-management directors, third party search firms, Stockholders and other third parties.
 Consideration of a new candidate typically involves the Committee's review of information pertaining to such candidate and a series of internal discussions, and may proceed to interviews with the candidate.
 New candidates are evaluated based on the above-described criteria in light of the specific needs of the Board and the Company at the time.
 Incumbent directors whose terms are set to expire are evaluated based on the above-described criteria, as well as a review of their overall past performance on the Board of Directors.
-The Committee has the authority to engage third party search firms to identify candidates, but did not do so in fiscal 2009.
+The Committee has the authority to engage third party search firms to identify candidates, but did not do so in fiscal 2010.

-Stockholders who wish to recommend director candidates for the next Annual Meeting of Stockholders should notify the Committee no later than September 1, 2010.
+Stockholders who wish to recommend director candidates for the next Annual Meeting of Stockholders should notify the Committee no later than August 31, 2011.
 Submissions are to be addressed to the Nominating and Corporate Governance Committee, c/o the Company's Corporate Secretary, Alyson S. Barclay, at ESCO Technologies Inc., 9900A Clayton Road, St. Louis, MO 63124-1186, which submissions will then be forwarded to the Committee.
 The Committee is not obligated to nominate any such individual for election.
 No such Stockholder candidates have been received by the Company for this Annual Meeting.
 Each member of the Committee is an independent director, as defined in the applicable listing standards of the New York Stock Exchange.
-The Committee met five times in fiscal 2009.
+The Committee met five times in fiscal 2010.
 Mr. Trauscht (Chairman), Mr. McConnell and Mr. Solley are the members of the Committee.
 The Committee's charter is posted on the Company's web site: www.escotechnologies.com under the Corporate Governance link and is available in print to any Stockholder who requests it.